Your university degree will play a big part in helping you get a job; but it is possible to add more skills to your

 The listed companies represent only the tip of the iceberg when it comes to FinTech’s creations – so if being part of an industry that is truly revolutionary appeals to you, FinTech graduate jobs could be a great match for your career expectations.

-London is often considered to be the FinTech hub, meaning that it is an exciting place for graduates to kick-start their career in the industry.
+London is often considered to be the global FinTech hub, meaning that it is an exciting place for graduates to kick-start their FinTech careers.
 It’s also been developing worldwide, though, with FinTech companies growing rapidly in the US and China, as well as developing markets in Canada, Brazil and Israel.

 Get the latest industry insights straight to your inbox.